 Verify Restored Data:

-Let’s verify if the deleted files have been restored in /shared/config/
+Let’s verify if the deleted files have been restored in /shared/config/ directory by the following command,

 $ kubectl exec -n demo demo-pod-2 ls /shared/config/